 Audiences increasingly ask for more engagement with speakers and sessions.
 To help facilitate this, the conference will be using a session engagement tool via the conference app.
-They will select the correct room and then see questions pop up on their screen when activated during your presentation, and can submit questions to you throughout the session.
+Delegates will select the relevant room and then see questions pop up on their screen when activated by you during your presentation – they can also submit questions to you throughout the session.

 Concurrent session speakers have the option to submit questions for polls and take questions from the audience via Sli.do.
 The audience can “like” questions to raise their ranking in the list of submitted questions, which can help you answer the hottest topics arising from your subject matter.

 If you wish to use the app to run polls or take questions from the audience, please confirm to firstname.lastname@example.org no later than 8 September.
 If you only wish to use it to take questions for the audience, you do not need to provide any further details.